The Boy on the Corner

 Hermione didn't know what else to do, so she went with her instinct and shook her head.
 "I'm alright," she assured him softly.

-"Are you sure, because you looked like just you saw a troll eating your family," he continued, and Hermione's lips quirked up unwittingly at the boy's imagination.
+"Are you sure, because you looked like just you saw a troll," he continued, and Hermione's lips quirked up unwittingly at the boy's imagination.